nickth3man/mymiamidoctor/memory-bank/decisionLog.md

    - The solution follows Next.js best practices
    - Makes the codebase more consistent with the framework's architecture
    - Reduces potential for similar errors in the future

+## 2/27/2025 - Netlify Deployment Configuration

+### Decision
+Created a comprehensive Netlify deployment configuration with netlify.toml and updated all documentation to focus on Netlify as the hosting provider instead of Vercel.

+### Rationale
+1. **Netlify Integration Benefits**:
+   - Seamless integration with the existing Netlify CMS implementation
+   - Simplified deployment and content management workflow
+   - Better compatibility with the project's requirements
+   - Cost-effective solution with all necessary features

+2. **Next.js Compatibility**:
+   - Netlify provides good support for Next.js applications
+   - Configuration optimized for Next.js build process
+   - Proper handling of server-side rendering and API routes

+3. **Security and Performance**:
+   - Implemented comprehensive security headers
+   - Configured asset optimization for CSS, JS, and images
+   - Set up proper redirects for API routes and authentication

+### Implementation Approach
+1. **Documentation Updates**:
+   - Rewrote WEBSITE_HOSTING_PLAN.md to focus on Netlify
+   - Updated memory bank files to reflect the change in hosting provider
+   - Ensured consistency across all documentation

+2. **Configuration File Creation**:
+   - Created netlify.toml with build settings for Next.js
+   - Configured environment variables
+   - Set up context-specific build commands
+   - Added security headers and redirects
+   - Configured asset processing optimizations

+3. **CMS Compatibility**:
+   - Updated package.json to use Decap CMS (formerly Netlify CMS)
+   - Ensured compatibility with React 18
+   - Maintained existing CMS functionality

+### Considerations
+1. **Migration Path**:
+   - Smooth transition from development to production
+   - No disruption to existing development workflow
+   - Compatible with continuous integration processes

+2. **Performance Optimization**:
+   - Global CDN for fast content delivery
+   - Asset optimization for improved load times
+   - Proper caching configuration

+3. **Security**:
+   - Comprehensive security headers
+   - Automatic SSL certificate provisioning
+   - Secure authentication with Netlify Identity

+4. **Maintainability**:
+   - Clear configuration file structure
+   - Well-documented settings
+   - Follows Netlify best practices

+## 2/27/2025 - Netlify Deployment Guide Creation

+### Decision
+Created a comprehensive Netlify deployment guide (NETLIFY_DEPLOYMENT_GUIDE.md) with detailed instructions for connecting GitHub to Netlify, configuring build settings, setting up environment variables, and testing the deployment.

+### Rationale
+1. **Deployment Process Standardization**:
+   - Ensures consistent deployment process
+   - Provides clear steps for initial and future deployments
+   - Reduces risk of configuration errors

+2. **Knowledge Transfer**:
+   - Enables team members or clients to understand the deployment process
+   - Serves as reference documentation for future maintenance
+   - Reduces dependency on specific individuals for deployment knowledge

+3. **Testing Protocol**:
+   - Establishes a standardized testing approach for deployments
+   - Ensures all critical functionality is verified
+   - Provides a checklist for post-deployment verification

+### Implementation Approach
+1. **Comprehensive Documentation**:
+   - Created step-by-step instructions for the entire deployment process
+   - Included screenshots and examples where appropriate
+   - Organized content in a logical sequence

+2. **Configuration Details**:
+   - Specified exact build settings required for Next.js on Netlify
+   - Documented environment variable requirements
+   - Provided guidance on security best practices

+3. **Testing Protocol**:
+   - Developed a thorough testing checklist
+   - Included verification steps for all critical functionality
+   - Covered multilingual testing requirements

+4. **Troubleshooting Guidance**:
+   - Added common issues and their solutions
+   - Provided debugging strategies for deployment problems
+   - Included resources for further assistance

+### Considerations
+1. **User Experience**:
+   - Guide written for users with varying technical expertise
+   - Clear, non-technical language where possible
+   - Visual aids to supplement written instructions

+2. **Completeness**:
+   - Covers the entire deployment lifecycle
+   - Includes post-deployment configuration
+   - Addresses ongoing maintenance needs

+3. **Adaptability**:
+   - Structured to accommodate future changes to the deployment process
+   - Modular sections that can be updated independently
+   - Version-neutral where possible to reduce maintenance

+4. **Security**:
+   - Emphasis on proper handling of sensitive information
+   - Guidance on environment variable encryption
+   - Best practices for access control

+## 2/27/2025 - Netlify Build Dependency Resolution

+### Decision
+Modified the build script in package.json to use the `--legacy-peer-deps` flag to resolve dependency conflicts between React 18 and Netlify CMS.

+### Rationale
+1. **Dependency Conflict**:
+   - The project uses React 18.2.0 and @decapcms/app 3.1.3
+   - Netlify's build process was encountering a conflict with netlify-cms-app@2.15.72 which requires React 16 or 17
+   - This conflict was preventing successful deployment

+2. **Solution Options Considered**:
+   - Downgrading React to version 17 (rejected as it would require significant changes to the codebase)
+   - Using a different CMS (rejected as Netlify CMS integration was already implemented)
+   - Adding `--legacy-peer-deps` flag to the build command (selected as the least disruptive solution)

+3. **Implementation**:
+   - Updated the build script in package.json to include `npm install --legacy-peer-deps` before running Next.js build
+   - This allows npm to install packages with conflicting peer dependencies
+   - Maintains compatibility with the existing codebase

+### Considerations
+- This is a temporary solution until Netlify CMS fully supports React 18
+- The `--legacy-peer-deps` flag may mask other dependency issues
+- Future updates should monitor for a more permanent solution